Skip to content

 Enterprise_Boundary(GitHub, "GitHub") {

-ContainerDb(PolicyStoreProject, "Policy Store Project", "GitHub repository for storing remote Policy Stores")
+ContainerDb(PolicyStoreProject, "Policy Store Project", "GitHub repository for storing and <br> publishing remote Policy Stores")

 }